Ireland says UK cannot unilaterally scrap border backstop

 After a meeting in Dublin on Friday with Britain’s cabinet office minister David Lidington, May’s de facto deputy, both Coveney and Lidington said the two sides were “very close” to resolving differences on the border issue.

-Lidington also said the British government would stand by the written commitments it had already made on the backstop, which include an agreement that it would apply unless and until a better solution is found.
+Lidington also said the British government would stand by the written commitments it had already made on the backstop, which included the agreement that it would apply unless and until a better solution is found.

 Reuters